pratheeshkumar99/CLIP-MemeSense/Readme.md

 ### Example Classification Flow
 ```
-Let's consider a humor detection example using the architecture described earlier.
+Let's consider a humor detection example

 1. Get Fused Features:

    The model has processed the input image and text through the CLIP encoders, linear projection layers, adapter modules, residual integration, and feature normalization.
    The final output is a 1024-dimensional fused feature vector that captures information from both the visual and textual modalities.
-For this example, let's say the fused feature vector is: [0.1, 0.3, ..., 0.2].
+For instance fused feature vector is: [0.1, 0.3, ..., 0.2].

 2. Compute Similarity with Class Weights: